 Subject to approval by Head of Discipline

 Complementary study is a specifically designed investigation to support the major area of study.
 The investigation is self-directed once the outline of the project has been agreed to by the Head of School.
 Students can choose a topic for special investigation which may be either practical or theoretical in nature.
-The project and all details of assessment must be approved by the Head of School by the end of the second week of the semester in which the unit is taken.
+The project and all details of assessment must be approved by the Head of Discipline by the end of the second week of the semester in which the unit is taken.

 |Unit name||Complementary Study|